Olanzapine and fluoxetine (Oral)

 Contact your doctor right away if you have dizziness, fainting, or a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you have ever had a heart rhythm problem, such as QT prolongation, or if you or a family member has had a heart attack, heart failure, low blood pressure, or a stroke.

-olanzapine and fluoxetine may cause drowsiness, trouble in thinking, trouble in controlling movements, or trouble in seeing clearly.
+Olanzapine and fluoxetine may cause drowsiness, trouble in thinking, trouble in controlling movements, or trouble in seeing clearly, which may lead to falls, fractures or other injuries.
 Make sure you know how you react to olanzapine and fluoxetine before you drive, use machines, or do other jobs that require you to be alert, well-coordinated, or able to think or see well.

 Do not suddenly stop taking olanzapine and fluoxetine without first checking with your doctor.
 If you have been instructed to stop taking olanzapine and fluoxetine, ask your doctor how to slowly decrease the dose.
 This is to decrease the chance of having symptoms such as agitation, breathing problems, chest pain, confusion, diarrhea, dizziness or lightheadedness, fast heartbeat, headache, increased sweating, muscle pain, nausea, restlessness, runny nose, trouble with sleeping, trembling or shaking, unusual tiredness or weakness, vision changes, or vomiting.